openSUSE/scatool-container/README.md

 # How to Use the SCA Tool Container as Needed
 1. Login as **scawork**
-2. Pull the SCA Tool Container
+2. Pull the SCA Tool Container now and each time you want to update the container
 3. Run the container to initialize the volume
 4. Create a symlink to the container's working directory
 ```